yashsinha1611/sfdocs_Build_AI/docs/Tracing/python.md

 #### Supported Trace Features

-The Supported trace features are
+Below is the list of the supported trace features:

 * Distributed Tracing
 * Transaction Mapping
 * Log Correlation
-* Trace to Log
+* Trace to Log Body
 * Service Map